Lee Anna Clark

 The assessment of personality disorder, for which she developed the Schedule for Nonadaptive and Adaptive Personality (SNAP), a psychological test that measures personality traits across the normal-abnormal spectrum.

-Dr. Clark is a clinical psychologist recruited from the University of Iowa (1993-2010), where she had served as Director of Clinical Training and received the Iowa Regents’ Award for Faculty Excellence in 2006.
-Her research focuses on the assessment of personality disorder, for which she developed the Schedule for Nonadaptive and Adaptive Personality (SNAP), a psychological test that measures personality traits across the normal-abnormal spectrum.
-She is widely published and is one of the Institute for Scientific Information (ISI)’s “most highly cited” psychologists.
-She is one of 9 members of the Work Group to revise the Personality and Personality Disorders section of the DSM-5, the widely used diagnostic and classification system of mental disorders of the American Psychiatric Association, and also served on several cross-cutting Study Groups for the DSM revision.
+Dr. Clark is a clinical psychologist whose research focuses on the assessment of personality disorder, for which she developed the Schedule for Nonadaptive and Adaptive Personality (SNAP), a psychological test that measures personality traits across the normal-abnormal spectrum.
+She is widely published and is one of the Institute for Scientific Information (ISI)'s "most highly cited" psychologists.
+She was on the Personality and Personality Disorder Work Group for the Diagnostic and Statistical Manual for Mental Disorder, 5th Ed.
+(DSM-5), and of the Personality Disorder Working Group for the International Classification of Diseases, 11th Ed.
+(ICD-11), which is the international standard for diagnosis of mental disorder.

 (* = my students during data collection / manuscript preparation)

 Boland, E. M., Vittengl, J. R., Clark, L. A., Thase, M. E., & Jarrett, R. B. (2020).
 Is sleep disturbance linked to short- and long-term outcomes following treatment for recurrent depression?
 Journal of Affective Disorders, 262, 323-332. doi: 10.1016/j.jad.2019.10.033